chemerisuk/better-dom/README.md

 * [better-elastic-textarea](https://github.com/chemerisuk/better-elastic-textarea) - Make textarea to expand on user input

 ## Notes about old IEs
-For IE8-9 support you have to incude conditional comment with 2 extra elements above into `<head>`.
-The excellent [html5shiv](https://github.com/aFarkas/html5shiv) provides the fix for new HTML5 tags and [es5-shim](https://github.com/kriskowal/es5-shim) is used to polyfill missed standards-based functions.
-Theses projects are bundled into **better-dom-legacy.js** with other necessary fixes.
+For IE8-9 support you have to incude the conditional comment above with 2 extra elements into `<head>`.
+The excellent [html5shiv](https://github.com/aFarkas/html5shiv) provides fix for new HTML5 tags and [es5-shim](https://github.com/kriskowal/es5-shim) is used to polyfill missed standards-based functions.
+These projects are bundled into **better-dom-legacy.js** with other fixes.

-The **better-dom-legacy.htc** file hepls to implement [live extensions](https://github.com/chemerisuk/better-dom/wiki/Live-extensions) support.
-This applies several important limitations that you must if legacy browser support is required.
+The **better-dom-legacy.htc** file helps to implement [live extensions](https://github.com/chemerisuk/better-dom/wiki/Live-extensions) support.
+This fact applies several important limitations that you must know in case when legacy browser support is required.

 #### Setup content-type header
 HTC behaviors have to serve up with a content-type header of “text/x-component”, otherwise IE will simply ignore the file.
 Many web servers are preconfigured with the correct content-type, but others are not.